-In general terms, testing strategies focus on and quantify those aspects of the drug delivery process that are critical or rate limiting, for the specific product type.
-A drug required to act locally is not necessarily, or even desirably, absorbed into the blood stream.
-As a result testing focuses on getting the drug substance to the site of action - the delivery of drug particles to the lung, in the case of inhalers, for example, or the release of an active from a cream/emulsion matrix in the case of semisolids.
+In Quality by Design terms, testing strategies focus on quantifying Critical Quality Attributes (CQA), the variables that determine a product's ability to meet a defined quality target product profile.
+These are linked with those aspects of the drug delivery process that are critical or rate limiting, for a specific product type.
+For instance, a drug required to act locally is not necessarily, or even desirably, absorbed into the bloodstream.
+As a result, testing focuses on getting the drug substance to the site of action, for example, the delivery of drug particles to the lung in the case of inhalers, or the release of an active from a cream/ emulsion matrix in the case of semisolids.
 Systemic drug administration, in contrast, relies on establishing a therapeutically effective concentration of drug in the blood or lymphatic system.
 This is potentially a more complex, multi-step process involving consideration of the rate of release from the product matrix and diffusion of the drug through specific biological barriers.

-Adequately assessing a drug product for any given delivery route therefore calls for an understanding of the factors that will determine its efficacy, and identification of appropriate in vitro test methods to generate relevant data.
+Determining the critical quality attributes for a drug product for any given delivery route therefore calls for an understanding of the factors that will determine its efficacy, and identification of appropriate in vitro test methods to generate relevant data.
 The responsibility for ensuring pharmaceutical products are safe, of adequate quality, and efficacious lies with the various national regulatory bodies, which are supported in their roles by the Pharmacopoeias.
-The USP and the European Pharmacopoeia (Ph.
-Eur.), define the standards with which the drug formulation shall comply, and the methods by which compliance will be judged, providing extensive support for test selection and optimisation.
+The United States Pharmacopoeia (USP), European Pharmacopoeia (Ph.
+Eur.) and other national pharmacopoeias, define the standards with which the drug formulation shall comply, and the methods by which compliance will be assessed, providing extensive support for test selection and optimisation.
+These compendial methods are designed for high repeatability and relied upon for product QC.
+However, in R&D there is growing appetite to refine in vitro testing strategies to improve relevance and achieve more precise in vitro in vivo correlation.
+The result may be marginally more complex test methods, but the associated prize is potentially faster, less expensive product development